 Also, be mindful when using foreign phrases — make sure that you're using them correctly and spelling them the right way!
 For example, there is no such thing as orderves (it's hors d'oeuvres), and — voila! — a viola is a musical instrument.
 (Please don't even remind us of the "wah la!" incidences.)

 Do not use expletives anywhere on the site.
 Instead, use asterisks after the first letter of the word, such as "s***."
-When using expletives that are compounds or that end in -ing, -ed, s or the like, only the actual expletive should be starred out. (bada**, b****es, etc.)
+When using expletives that are compounds or that end in -ing, -ed, -s or the like, only the actual expletive (minus the first letter) should be starred out. (bada**, b****es, etc.)

 Symbols & Accents